Early screening of your heart valves

 A heart ultrasound is the gold-standard test, but requires a highly skilled operator to both acquire and interpret the images.
 Hospitals have limited staff and a majority of GP referrals are unnecessary.

-Our solution: a novel medical device to enable community screening of valve disease
+Our technology: AI-enabled screening of valve disease

 z